cypress-io/cypress/CONTRIBUTING.md

 ### Reproducibility

 **It is nearly impossible for us to resolve many issues if we can not reproduce them.
 Your best chance of getting a bug looked at quickly is to provide a repository with a reproducible bug that can be cloned and run.**

+## Triaging Issues

+When an issue is opened in [cypress](https://github.com/cypress-io/cypress), we need to evaluate the issue to determine what steps should be taken next.
+So, when approaching new issues, there are some steps that should be taken.

+### 1. Is this already an open issue?

+Search [all issues](https://github.com/cypress-io/cypress/issues) for keywords from the issue to ensure there isn't already an issue open for this.
+GitHub has some [search tips](https://help.github.com/articles/searching-issues-and-pull-requests/) that may help you better find the relevant issue.

+### 2. Is what they are describing actually happening?

+The best way to determine the validity of a bug is to recreate it yourself.
+Follow the directions or information provided to recreate the bug that is described.
+Did they provide a repository that demonstrates the bug?
+Great - fork it and run the project and steps required.
+If they did not provide a repository, the best way to reproduce the issue is to have a 'sandbox' project up and running locally for Cypress.
+This is just a simple project with Cypress installed where you can freely edit the application under test and the tests themselves to recreate the problem.

+**Attempting to recreate the bug will lead to a few scenarios:**

+#### 1. You can not recreate the bug

+Leave a comment on the issue saying, "I can't reproduce this situation with the code you provided.
+Could you provide more information or a repository demonstrating the bug?"

+#### 2. You can recreate the bug

+Leave a comment on the issue saying "I was able to reproduce this in Cypress version x.x.x" If you know where the code is that could possibly fix this issue - link to the file or line of code from the [cypress](https://github.com/cypress-io/cypress) repo and remind the user that we are open source and that we gladly accept PRs, even if they are a work in progress.

+#### 3. You can tell the problem is a user error

+In recreating the issue, you may realize that they had a typo or used the Cypress api incorrectly, etc. Leave a comment informing the user of their error and close the issue - or ask them to close the issue if it fixes their problem.

 ## Writing Documentation